brandonyasin/CS-1530---Final-Project/README.md

 ## Roles and Responsibilities:

 Samantha Aziz: **Product Owner and Developer**
+- Made CodingChallenge.java, and CodingChallengeTest.java
+- Added writing and reading from Challenges.txt file
+- Collabed with Brandon on the Deployment Diagram

-Brandon Yasin: **Product Owner and Developer**
+Brandon Yasin: **Scrum Master and Developer**

 - Conducted sprint meetings and ran standup to streamline development process
-- Contributed to the development of the MainFrame.java GUI code
+- Contributed to the development of the UserGUI.java GUI code
 - Ensured all team members / developers understood ticket items and resolved confusion.

 Jason Mertz: **Developer**